 xpansion and contraction.
 Philosophy versus science.
 Testing versus having faith.
 Empirical evidence versus belief.
 Having a sober view of reality.
 Cautious optimism.
 Conservative risk taking.
 Small gambles.
 Betting on sure things.
 Testing faith.
 Faith grounded in real experience.
 Cynical believers.
 Good business sense.
 Intuitive business sense.
+Business culture.
 Global businesses.
 Blind ambition.
 Material philosophies.
 Luck in business.
 Luck in material matters.
 Luck through hard work.
 Luck through commitment and discipline.

 Wide scale regulation.
 Keeping the big picture in check.
 Overly conservative and cautious.
 Excess seriousness.
 Exaggerating the facts.
 Exaggerating the seriousness of a matter.
 Making your responsibilities seem more serious than they really are.
 Excess dourness.
 Over-confident about the nature of reality.
 Feeling that it’s your responsibility to influence situations abroad.
 Having a limited world view.
 How far can you expand?
 What are the limits of your reality?
 What is the limit of your influence?
 How far will you let yourself go before pulling back?
 Where is the edge of your world?
 How do you hold yourself back through pessimism and negativity?
 How can overconfidence and foolhardiness trip you up?